stratoit/internship_2018/README.md

 Our first target was set at making a smart car with the capability to maneuver itself over the same track on which we trained it.
 We did multiple rounds of data collection.

-Trying to drive the car around manually was quite difficult at first, but we made the keyboard keys set to A,S,W,D so that we can control the car just like a car while playing a video game.
+Trying to drive the car around manually was quite difficult at first, but we made the keyboard keys set to A,S,W,D so that we can control the car just like a video game.
 We also reduced the speed drastically to improve user control.

 We were able to maneuver the car manually, but these attempts were futile as we realised that we could create much better quality data by simply holding the car at different positions and intuitively predicting the angles it would take now.
 We followed one thumb rule.
 If the camera was on the line in the image then we had to go straight,